OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/ulc.md

 ---
 title: ulc
-description: This page provides information on the 'ulc' function which is used to retrieve potentially undervalued large cap stocks from Yahoo Finance through the OpenBB platform.
+description: "This page provides information on the 'ulc' function which is used to" retrieve potentially undervalued large cap stocks from Yahoo Finance through the OpenBB platform.
 No parameters are needed for this function.
 It returns the most undervalued large cap stocks in a pd.DataFrame format.